Communication & Media Arts High School: School Campus History

 The doors of CMA were first opened in 1992.
 It shared space in the Dewey Center for Urban Education using 1 hallway, 4 classrooms 4 teachers and 99 students.
-In 1993 it was then moved into a larger location (using the former facilities of St. Mary of Redford High School), located at 14771 Mansfield Street Detroit, MI 48227 (under the leadership of Principal Kim Woo Gray and Assistant Principal Stan Allen).
-In the new building it now had its 1st class (class of 1996) and its incoming freshman (class of 1997).
-Every year after that, another year moved up until it had its first full freshman-senior school making the school complete with the class of 96, 97, 98 and 99.
+In 1993, it was then moved into a larger location (using the former facilities of St. Mary of Redford High School), located at 14771 Mansfield Street Detroit, MI 48227 (under the leadership of Principal Kim Woo Gray and Assistant Principal Stan Allen).
+In the new building, it now had its 1st class (class of 1996) and its incoming freshman (class of 1997).
+Every year after that, another year moved up until it had its first full freshman-senior student body, making the school complete with the classes of 1996-99.
 In 2010 the school had a new administration and had been struggling for years with declining enrollment and building problems.
-The new administration, led by Principal Donya Odom faced the hard task of keeping up school morale while fighting to keep the doors open.
-After being on the school closure list at least 3 times, the school received a make over and was featured on the NBC reality show “School Pride", that was aired in the fall of 2010.
+The new administration, led by Principal Donya Odom, faced the hard task of keeping up school morale while fighting to keep the doors open.
+After being on the school closure list at least 3 times, the school received a makeover and was featured on the NBC reality show “School Pride," that was aired in the fall of 2010.
 The makeover took just over a week to complete and brought together volunteers from staff, alumni, current students, residents from the community and leaders as well as DPS officials.
 It was hosted by Kym Whitley and Jacob Soboroff.
-A few items the school received were two new boilers, four rooftop air-conditioning units, a green room, updated classrooms and science labs, a state of the art weight room and an updated library.
-As the school continued to grow they were in need of yet another facility and was moved in 2020 to 19501 Berg Rd, Detroit, MI 48219.
+A few items the school received were two new boilers, four rooftop air-conditioning units, a green room, updated classrooms and science labs, a state-of-the-art weight room and an updated library.
+As the school continued to grow they were in need of yet another facility and, in 2020, moved to 19501 Berg Rd, Detroit, MI 48219.
 This building was once occupied by Ludington Magnet Middle and Honors School.